-The Banks are subject to regulatory restrictions that limit their ability to transfer funds to the Company.
-As of June 30, 2022, funds available for dividend payments from COBNA and CONA were \$2.3 billion and \$530 million, respectively.
+The Bank is subject to regulatory restrictions that limits its ability to transfer funds to the Company.
+As of December 31, 2022, funds available for dividend payments from the Bank were \$3.2 billion.
 Certain provisions in our borrowing agreements or the borrowing agreements of our subsidiaries may limit our subsidiaries' ability to pay dividends to us or our ability to pay dividends to our stockholders.
-For additional information on regulatory restrictions on transfer of funds or capital distributions between the Banks and the Company, see "MD&A-Capital Management-Dividend Policy and Stock Purchases" in our Q2 2022 Form 10-Q.
+For additional information on regulatory restrictions on transfer of funds or capital distributions between the Bank and the Company, see "Part II-Item 7.
+MD&A-Capital Management-Dividend Policy and Stock Purchases" in our 2022 Form 10-K.